Lots and packages

 When package handling is used on a receipt:

-• the package is then linked to the receipt — its lines are shown on the receipt card for reference and traceability;
+- the package is then linked to the receipt (the Add to action on the Packages tab) — its lines are shown on the receipt card for reference and traceability;

-• each line of the package can be linked to a lot when lot tracking is enabled for the product.
+- each line of the package can be linked to a lot when lot tracking is enabled for the product — the Lot column is filled directly in the package card.

-Linking a package to a receipt is informational: stock is still posted from the receipt's own line quantities (the "done" column), so the corresponding receipt lines must also be filled in.
+Linking a package to a receipt is informational: stock is still posted from the receipt's own line quantities (the Received column), so the corresponding receipt lines must also be filled in.

 Do not confuse this with the "Show packages" option that can be enabled on a document type.
 That option turns on extra columns in document lines for entering a quantity in packaging units (boxes, pallets, etc.) and is described under Number of packages.
 It is independent from the Package directory described here.